-If you develop a fast or irregular heart beat that is present even when you are resting, accompanied by rapid breathing, shortness of breath, dizziness or light headedness, or chest pain, contact your doctor immediately.
+If you develop a fast or irregular heart beat that is present even when you are resting, accompanied by rapid breathing, shortness of breath, swelling of the feet or legs, dizziness or light headedness, or chest pain, contact your doctor immediately.
 These symptoms could be signs of myocarditis, an inflammation of the heart muscle, or another heart condition.
-Your doctor may want to refer you to a cardiologist for further tests.
+Your doctor may want to stop your CLOPINE and refer you to a cardiologist for further tests.

 If at any stage during treatment with CLOPINE you develop a sore throat, mouth ulcers, fever, flu-like symptoms or other signs of infection, you must contact your doctor immediately.
-This is necessary, as these symptoms may be an early sign of agranulocytosis.
+This is necessary, as these symptoms may be an early sign of agranulocytosis, a problem with the blood resulting in an increased risk of infections.
 Flu-like symptoms may also be a sign of myocarditis.

 Some patients develop fever in the first few weeks of taking CLOPINE.
 This is usually harmless.
 However, you must be checked carefully to make sure you do not have an infection, agranulocytosis, myocarditis or neuroleptic malignant syndrome, a reaction to some medicines which can cause a sudden increase in body temperature.